regulatorystudies/Reg-Stats/data/fr_rules/README.md

 4. Append the source note at bottom of the data files for sharing:
     - Open the files "federal_register_rules_calendar_year.csv" and "federal_register_rules_presidential_year.csv"
     - Add the citation text at the bottom of each file, starting two cells below the last line of data (see the citation text below)

-Follow these procedures to update the charts:

-1. Open each csv file with the newly processed data.

-2. Copy the data from the csv file into the first sheet of the corresponding Excel workbook (extension .xlsx).

-3. Update the chart in the second sheet in the Excel workbook.

 ## Citation Text